-All shares of our common stock and warrants to purchase shares of our common stock offered by this prospectus were issued in our January 2009 underwritten public offering.
-We will not receive any of the proceeds from the sale of our common stock issuable upon exercise of warrants.
-However, if a warrant holder exercises a warrant in order to obtain underlying shares of common stock to sell, or if we utilize the call feature in the warrants and require the exercise of the outstanding warrants, we would receive cash proceeds if the exercise price is paid in cash.
-Assuming the cash exercise of all the warrants, we will receive net proceeds of approximately \$10,800,000.
-We will not receive any proceeds from the cashless exercise of the warrants.
+All shares of our common stock offered by this prospectus are being registered for the account of the selling security holders.
+We will not receive any of the proceeds from the sale of these shares.
+However, if a selling security holder exercises a Series I or a Series III warrant in order to obtain underlying shares of common stock to sell, we would receive cash proceeds if the exercise price is paid in cash.
+Assuming that all Series I and Series III warrants were exercised in cash, and including the proceeds received by us at the closing of the private placement transaction, the net proceeds we will receive from the transaction will be approximately \$ 21,092,759.
+We will not receive any proceeds from the cashless exercise of the Series II Warrants.

-We anticipate that all net proceeds obtained from the exercise of warrants will be used to fund our working capital purposes.
-Given our relatively low overhead structure and the importance of a successful result of the Microsoft litigation to us, we anticipate that the majority of the proceeds we receive from the exercise of warrants will be allocated to fund the fees and expenses associated with our Microsoft litigation.
+We anticipate that all net proceeds obtained from this private placement transaction will be used to fund our working capital purposes.
+Given our relatively low overhead structure and the importance of a successful result of the Microsoft litigation to us, we anticipate that the majority of the proceeds we raise in this private placement transaction will be allocated to fund the fees and expenses associated with our Microsoft litigation.

-If we only receive proceeds from the sale of common stock issued in January 2009, we anticipate that the net proceeds from the offering will be allocated approximately 48% to the Microsoft litigation, 11% to research and development (which includes proceeds spent towards the commercialization of our patented GABRIEL Connection Technology[TM] and our intellectual property portfolio, and towards the establishment of the exclusive secure domain name registry in the United States and other international key markets), 22% to general professional fees, including the marketing of our products, and 19% towards general working capital purposes.
+If we only receive proceeds from the sale of common stock issued in September 2009, we anticipate that the net proceeds from the transaction will be allocated approximately 48% to the Microsoft litigation, 11% to research and development (which includes proceeds spent towards the commercialization of our patented GABRIEL Connection TechnologyTM and our intellectual property portfolio, and towards the establishment of the exclusive secure domain name registry in the United States and other international key markets ), 22% to general professional fees, including the marketing of our products, and 19% towards general working capital purposes.